• Home

 Mantine React UI Components

-Mantine is an extensive UI components library that covers a wide variety of elements and includes hooks for each one.
+Mantine is an extensive UI components library that covers various elements and includes hooks for each one.
 Created by Vitaly Rtishchev, the library has attracted a large following since its first release in 2021.
-Additionally, Mantine includes a native Dark Theme, and all components are available in both Light and Dark styles.
+Mantine includes a native Dark Theme, and all components are available in both Light and Dark styles.

 The documentation covers a wide range of usage cases, including how to use Mantine with Next.js and Gatsby.
 The project is very much in active development.
 And, as some developers have said, “The documentation is unparalleled.”.